Just my luck; a 29 day. No, things always go bad on 29 days.

 "Anton."

-Coral pulled up at the portal to the orchard, held Pan to her head like a gun.
+Coral had pulled up at the portal to the orchard, held Pan to her head like a gun.
 "Anton, the healing."

 "Anton, the healing exercise.
 I have a whole hour before I have to sit at the Front Desk.
 Want to go somewhere and teach it to me?"